-This one is for my Realtor marketing peeps!
+This one is for my real estate marketing peeps!
 Please stop buying into the idea that you have to have real estate agent branding to have a successful business.

-I spend A LOT of time with Realtors and often they want to talk with me about their branding.
+I spend A LOT of time with real estate agents and often they want to talk with me about their branding.

 - Should they use their company colors?

-- Should their headshot be a normal Realtor pose or something unique?
+- Should their headshot be a normal real estate agent pose or something unique?

 - What should their yard signs look like?